iTwin/itwinjs-core/common/api/imodeljs-common.api.md

     readonly configuration: RpcConfiguration;
     static readonly events: BeEvent<RpcProtocolEventHandler>;
     readonly events: BeEvent<RpcProtocolEventHandler>;
-    // Warning: (ae-incompatible-release-tags) The symbol "fulfill" is marked as @public, but its signature references "RpcRequestFulfillment" which is marked as @internal fulfill(request: SerializedRpcRequest): Promise<RpcRequestFulfillment>;
+    fulfill(request: SerializedRpcRequest): Promise<RpcRequestFulfillment>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getCode" is marked as @public, but its signature references "RpcRequestStatus" which is marked as @internal getCode(status: RpcRequestStatus): number;
+    getCode(status: RpcRequestStatus): number;
     getOperationFromPath(path: string): SerializedRpcOperation;
-    // Warning: (ae-incompatible-release-tags) The symbol "getStatus" is marked as @public, but its signature references "RpcRequestStatus" which is marked as @internal getStatus(code: number): RpcRequestStatus;
+    getStatus(code: number): RpcRequestStatus;
     inflateToken(tokenFromBody: IModelToken, _request: SerializedRpcRequest): IModelToken;
-    // Warning: (ae-incompatible-release-tags) The symbol "invocationType" is marked as @public, but its signature references "RpcInvocation" which is marked as @internal readonly invocationType: typeof RpcInvocation;
+    readonly invocationType: typeof RpcInvocation;
     // @internal (undocumented)
     onRpcClientInitialized(_definition: RpcInterfaceDefinition, _client: RpcInterface): void;